These 8 Localisation Mistakes Can Kill Your App Before it Ever Takes Off

 Irrespective of your popularity in one country, while entering a new market your potential users wouldn’t line for the opportunity to download your app.
 Study the expectations of your target population and create solutions to meet their needs.

-Japan, Australia, USA, UK and China are the greatest users of iPhone in the world.
+Japan, Australia, the USA, UK and China are the greatest iPhone users in the world.
 While India, Russia, Indonesia and Brazil have the greatest Android penetration.
 While Instagram was first launched as an iOS app in the USA, for a country with high Android penetration this might not have worked.

 If you are building an app with a payment solution.
 You might have to make in-app changes to accommodate the preferred payment gateway.
 Can your app show the price in the local currency?
 Does it accept local currency?
 Take out time and efforts to perfect customer experience.
 A smooth customer experience is rewarded with loyalty and commitment.
 Further, these loyal users become your brand ambassadors.

-Rushing into localization can make you a laughing stock.
+Rushing into localisation can make you a laughing stock.
 For instance, KFC made a hilarious blunder.
 They decided to take their message to China.
 Instead of “finger licking good”, their Chinese tagline meant “eat your fingers off”.
-You will find many such stories of localization errors made by international brands.
+You will find many such stories of localisation errors made by international brands.

 Hire skilled translators to create an alternate language text.
 Professional translators would rather translate the meaning of the text instead of going for a word-to-word translation.